StarlingProjects/OGTC_Data_Hack_Dec_2019/README.md

 [The Oil and Gas Technology Centre](https://www.theogtc.com) (OGTC) saw this as an opportunity for the to try different ways to foster innovation in the sector.

 Attendees went through a process of ideation - addressing challenges and opportunities.
 Ideas were selected to work on and teams were formed to tackle these.
+We had a round up of progress prior to lunch, a short mid-afternoon one, and then longer ones showing working prototypes at the end.
+We also did a short retrospective of the event at the end to find out which parts we should keep, and what we should consider trying next time we facilitate a similar event.

 ## Teams